15 min read

 Pop-pop.

-His father's voice came from somewhere: kitchen, morning, ordinary light spilling across linoleum, hide where you can listen, but when Julian looked toward the memory there was nothing there, just a shape where his father had been, a heat-shimmer outline that dissipated when you tried to focus on it.
+His father's voice came from somewhere; kitchen, morning, ordinary light spilling across linoleum, hide where you can listen.
+But when Julian looked toward the memory nothing remained, just a shape where his father had been, a heat-shimmer outline that dissipated when you tried to focus on it.

 The corridor light under the door was wrong.
 It had changed.
 It was the color of a bruise now, yellow-green, the color of air before a tornado.
 Through that light, a shadow moved.